uncaught/gpio-shutter-bridge/README.md

 - 1 Schellenberg shutter motor in my balcony door
 - 1 Schellenberg remote control
   - Which I opened up and soldered contacts to all three buttons (up/stop/down) as well as the power supply.
-  - This way I can supply power directly via the 3V GPIO output of the raspberry pi without needing batteries.
+  - This way I can supply power directly via the 3V output pin of the raspberry pi without needing batteries.
   - I'm trusting you with this [definitely professional piece of art](docs/schellenberg.png).
 - 3 Velux covers/shutters on my roof windows
 - Velux KLF 150 gateway